johnkerl/miller/c/README.md

 should use this as a signal to deliver the sorted/reversed list of rows.

-When a mapper has no output before end of stream (e.g. `sort` or `tac` while accumulating inputs) it returns a null lrec-pointer.
+When a mapper has no output before end of stream (e.g. `sort` or `tac` while accumulating inputs) it returns a null lrec-pointer which is treated as synonymous with returning an empty list.

-At end of stream, a mapper returns a linked list ending in a null lrec-pointer.
+At end of stream, a mapper returns a linked list of records ending in a null lrec-pointer.

 A null lrec-pointer at end of stream is passed to lrec writers so that they may produce final output (e.g. pretty-print which produces no output until end of